CarlosMandele/CarlosMandele/README.md

 🎓 I have a degree in Building Technology.

-🎓 I am currently in career transition to data area, studying Bachelor of studying Science in Data Science.
+🎓 I am currently in career transition to the universe of technology (IT) especially for data area, studying Bachelor of studying Science in Data Science.

-🔭 I am looking for a job opportunity in the field of data science.
+🔭 I am looking for a job opportunity in the area.

-🔭 I am also interested in the area of Python software development
+🔭 I am also interested in application development and Python software.

 💡 I am also interested in collaborating on any data science and open source python project.

-☕ In my free time I like to play video games, travel, listen to good music and drink good wine (cheers).
+☕ I like to play games, travel, listen to good music and drink a good wine (applause)..

 You can ask me anything, I'll gladly answer it if I can